Databases

 Consider a manufacturing facility equipped with sensors that monitor the health of critical equipment.
 By deploying GenAI models and embedded databases at the edge, the facility can:

-1. Collect sensor data: Sensors continuously monitor equipment parameters such as temperature, vibration, and power consumption.
+1. Collect Sensor Data: Sensors continuously monitor equipment parameters such as temperature, vibration, and power consumption.

-2. Process data locally: GenAI models analyze the sensor data in real-time to identify patterns and anomalies that indicate potential equipment failures.
+2. Process Data Locally: GenAI models analyze the sensor data in real-time to identify patterns and anomalies that indicate potential equipment failures.

-3. Trigger alerts: When anomalies are detected, the system can trigger alerts to notify maintenance personnel.
+3. Trigger Alerts: When anomalies are detected, the system can trigger alerts to notify maintenance personnel.

-4. Optimize maintenance schedules: By predicting equipment failures, maintenance can be scheduled proactively, reducing downtime and improving overall efficiency.
+4. Optimize Maintenance Schedules: By predicting equipment failures, maintenance can be scheduled proactively, reducing downtime and improving overall efficiency.

 The Future of GenAI at the Edge